Authentic Sicilian Arancini di Riso (i.e. Sicilian Rice Balls) are easy and delicious to make! See how to make your own.

 Forget making rice cakes next time (and every time thereafter) I make Ina’s mushroom risotto, from now on it’s Arancini di Riso for dinner the next day!

-- 3 cups leftover cooked mushroom risotto (this is my favorite recipe)
+- 3 cups leftover cooked mushroom risotto, (see my favorite in the notes)

 - ¼ cup Parmesan cheese, shredded